Kosovo police clash with ethnic Serbs during smuggling raids

 Video footage showed police firing tear gas as Serbs hurled stones and other objects at officers.
 Police officers had to escort customs officers away from the scene to protect them.
 Serbs also blocked the main road with trucks, the same as last month during a tense situation to do with a spat over vehicle license plates.

-A police car and at least two other cars with Kosovo license plates were burnt, according to Kosovar media.
+A police car and at least two other cars with Kosovo license plates were burned, according to Kosovar media.

 Serbian media reported an “extremely tense” situation in the Serb-populated northern part of Mitrovica after Kosovo police raided a pharmacy and some shops in an apparent action to stop the smuggling of goods.